LawFind a programme

 Dr Georgina Tsagas LLM(London), PhD(London), (Lecturer in Law), Corporate Law

 Professor Charlotte Villiers LLB(Hull), LLM(Lond), (Professor of Company Law), Company law; employment law; Spanish law.

 Dr Asma Vranaki LLB (LSE), LLM (QMUL), BVC (City), DPhil (Oxon), Fellow (HEA), (Lecturer in Law), Information Law and Regulation; Socio-Legal Studies

-Professor Chris Willmore LLB(Bristol), (Senior Academic Fellow), Countryside access; environmental law; forensic science; local government.
+Professor Chris Willmore LLB(Bristol), (Professor of Sustainability and Law), Countryside access; environmental law; forensic science; local government.

 We welcome applications at any time of year; early application is advised.

-The closing date for a September start date is 1 July 2019.
-January and April start dates are possible but the start date and application deadline must be discussed with the postgraduate office.
+The closing date for a September start date is 1 July 2020.
+January and April start dates are possible in some circumstances but the start date and application deadline must be discussed with the postgraduate office.